 7.30 AM The Lion Rock Climb

 Have a good breakfast at the hotel before heading out for a hike up the Lion Rock.
-The ancient rock-fortress is the main reason tourists travel to Sigiriya, and, boy, there are thousands of them coming every day.
+The ancient rock-fortress is one of the main places to visit in Sigiriya, and there are thousands of tourists coming every day.
 Given that the staircase leading to the plateau is not very wide, you might even encounter traffic jams on the way up.

 My advice is to start as early as possible.
 The ticket booth opens at 7 am.
 From 7 am to 9 am is the best time to start.
 The later you come the more people there will be.

 Sigiriya was once the capital of Sri Lanka, and the Lion Rock was chosen by King Kasyapa to build his palace on top of it.
 The rock fortress stands 200 meters high and is considered one of the most important urban planning sites in the world.
 It features sophisticated water retaining structures, surface hydraulic systems, and man-made reservoirs, as well as some of the oldest frescoes you can find in Sri Lanka and the remnants of an enormous lion carved out of stone on a plateau about half way up.

 The hike up and down will take approximately three hours.
 Less if you are in good shape and start early, before the crowds arrive.